ndo277/currentjs/README.md

 ## Background and Overview

 Current is a simple, endless 2D scroller game.
 You play as an eel swimming down a current, eating smaller prey and trying to avoid larger predators or obstacles.
 After eating a certain amount of prey, you will gain the ability to activate your electrical current.
 This property makes you invunerable to predators for a limited amount of time.
 Game score increases the longer you survive with bonus points for prey eaten.
-The game ends when you are eaten by another predator.
+The game ends when you are eaten by another predator or hit by an obstacle.

 ## Functionality and MVPs
 * Player can move an avatar up and down using the up/down arrow keys.